Skip to Main Content

 • First Author is Nurse (checkbox)

-The three words that comprise boolean search operators are and, or, and not.
-Take a look at the image to the right to get a sense of how they work.
+The three words that you can use to combine your search keywords most efficiently are: and, or, and not.
+Take a look at the image below to get a sense of how they work.

-The two symbols you can also use are "quotation marks" and the asterisk *.
+Two symbols you can also use to further refine your search keywords are "quotation marks" and the asterisk *.

 "Quotation marks" searches for groups of words together.
 This works best if you are looking for a title or phrase.